orangejuice/blog/data/activity/movie-英国病人-1996/record.en.md

     Juliette Binoche
 ---

+Via Twitter @XiQiao, 'The English Patient' ranks in my top three movies

+The English Patient

+Ma Rainey's Black Bottom

+Mudbound

-Via tw Xiqiao, this is one of my top three movies: The English Patient, Ma Rainey's Black Bottom, Mudbound.
-Two were adapted from novels, and one was adapted from a stage play.
+Two adapted from novels, one from a play.